holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/00_machine_learning_techniques/lesson_plan.md

         - https://www.youtube.com/watch?v=rHeaoaiBM6Y
 - Give examples and determine what kind of training:
     - https://studio.code.org/s/oceans/lessons/1/levels/2
+    - Captchas where you have to find the bike
     - ??? example of unsupervised learning ???
 - Reinforcement learning
     - Fun one!